 The resultant "fine tuning" of SCE primarily addresses the IMS conversion to weekly and inconsistencies in mountainous regions (such as the Himalayas) during specific months of the year.

-Data merging the NOAA/NCDC NH SCE CDR with MODIS and microwave satellite-observed estimates of snow extent over Northern Hemisphere lands, as well as with CDRs developed for snow melt atop Arctic sea ice and the Greenland ice sheet are now available.
+Data merging the NOAA/NCEI NH SCE CDR with MODIS and microwave satellite-observed estimates of snow extent over Northern Hemisphere lands, as well as with CDRs developed for snow melt atop Arctic sea ice and the Greenland ice sheet are now available.
 Products have been published at the National Snow and Ice Data Center (NSIDC) as part of NASA’s Making Earth System Data Records for Use in Research Environments (MEaSUREs) program.
 Click here for more information, or to access merged cryospheric products.